-For the most recent Annual Security report, go to https://my.trocaire.edu/app/uploads/2019/10/Trocaire-College-Annual-Security-Report-2018.pdf.
-For additional information contact the Director of Facilities, Choate Campus Room 338 or 716-827-2438.
+For the most recent Annual Security report, view the report on https://my.trocaire.edu/student-services/safety-emergency/ under "Safety and Emergency Resources".
+For additional information, contact the Director of Facilities, Choate Campus Room 338 or 716-827-2438.